 - US meat workers are three times more likely to suffer serious injury than the average American worker.
 Amputations, fractured fingers, second-degree burns and head trauma are among these serious injuries, according to data seen by the Guardian and the Bureau of Investigative Journalism.

-- Blood, feces and feathers are plastered all over the walls posing a serious public safety and health threat by exposing workers and communities to foodborne illness outbreaks and increased rodent infestation problems.
+- Blood, feces and feathers are plastered all over the walls posing a serious public safety and health threat by exposing workers and communities to food-borne illness outbreaks and increased rodent infestation problems.
 Learn more about the conditions we have documented.

 - We have no nutritional or biological need for animal products, according to the American Dietetic Association.
 In fact, an animal-based diet is associated with higher rates of heart disease and cancers, hiking healthcare costs even higher in a city where 256,000 residents cannot afford insurance.